itmaroon/form-send-blocks/readme.txt

 7. Transmission result display form (mobile)

 == Changelog ==
+= 1.3.1 =
+- Changed to prioritize redirect destination after processing custom login form if there is a redirect_to option in the redirect destination

 = 1.3.0 =
 - Add a block that handles everything from user registration forms to WordPress user registration.
 - Added a block that displays a login screen separate from the built-in login screen and provides functions such as directing users to specific pages after logging in.